08 May 2010 Project Europe 2030: Challenges and Opportunities

 The uncertainty which characterises our times has made the task entrusted to us particularly difficult.
 We were forced to base our analysis only on those long-term trends that are easier to discern.

-economic crisis; States coming to the rescue of banks; ageing populations threatening the competitiveness of our economies and the sustainability of our social models; downward pressure on costs and wages; the challenges of climate change and increasing energy dependence; and the Eastward shift in the global distribution of production and savings.
+Our findings are reassuring neither to the Union nor to our citizens: a global economic crisis; States coming to the rescue of banks; ageing populations threatening the competitiveness of our economies and the sustainability of our social models; downward pressure on costs and wages; the challenges of climate change and increasing energy dependence; and the Eastward shift in the global distribution of production and savings.
 And on top of this, the threats of terrorism, organised crime and the proliferation of weapons of mass destruction hang over us.

 Will the EU be able to maintain and increase its level of prosperity in this changing world?
 Will it be able to promote and defend Europe’s values and interests?